 SBF’s Side of the Story

 It’s a fascinating case.
-I knew very little about SBF before October 2023, but I’ve come to realize that sitting behind the headlines is an alternative narrative that, to me, is far more intriguing.
+I knew very little about SBF before October 2023, but I’ve come to see that sitting behind the headlines is an alternative narrative that, to me, is far more intriguing.

 WHAT HAPPENED